yzyhk904/USB_SampleRate_Changer/README.md

 # V2.5
 * Added extras/change-resampling-quality.sh (to reduce resampling distortion) and extras/change-usb-period.sh (to reduce the jitter of a PLL in a DAC)directly).
 Tuned kernel tunables by assuming an audio scheduling tunable "vendor.audio.adm.buffering.ms" to be "2" (please set this property by my magisk modules ["usb-samplerate-unlocker"](https://github.com/Magisk-Modules-Alt-Repo/usb-samplerate-unlocker) and/or ["audio-misc-settings"](https://github.com/Magisk-Modules-Alt-Repo/audio-misc-settings)).

+# V2.5
+* Added support for the usbv2 HAL module

 ##